 Biodiversity

-Biodiversity conservation is regarded as a paramount concern within the realm of social sustainability.
-As we engage in corporate operations such as raw material procurement, research and development, production, and the provision of products and services, we diligently evaluate the influence on natural resources.
-This enables us to drive initiatives that consider the ecological environment, fostering a space where diverse organisms can thrive sustainably.
-In alignment with our Materiality, which encompass enhancing the economy, resource recycling, and decarbonization as part of our climate change mitigation measures, we will also prioritize effective chemical substance management.
+Biodiversity conservation is recognized as a key issue for social sustainability.
+In our corporate operations such as raw material procurement, research and development, production, and the provision of products and services, we seek to properly assess the impact on natural resources and to promote initiatives that protect the ecological environment, fostering a space where diverse organisms can continue to thrive sustainably.
+In addition our Materiality, which encompasses enhancing the economy, resource recycling, and decarbonization as part of our climate change mitigation measures, we will also implement appropriate chemical-substance management.

 Basic approach to biodiversity